omniosorg/omnios-extra/README.md

 ### When all else fails

-As a last resort, you may consider mofifying the licence definition pattern in `doc/licences`. **You will need to let the maintaners explicitly aware of any changes to this file.**
+As a last resort, you may consider modifying the licence definition pattern in `doc/licences`. **You will need to let the maintainers explicitly aware of any changes to this file.**

+## Adding package information to the build system

+To keep the "OmniOS Build System" up-to-date, new packages need to be added to files in the `doc/` directory.
+This is intuitive and can be achieved by simply browsing the files that need to be changed and then edit according, with details from the package that is being added.

+The files that need editing are:

+* `docs/baseline`
+* `docs/packages.md`

 ## The build system's default "IPS Repository"